 - Strain away the broth.
 Plate the pork and serve as you would wish.
 Season with chopped cilantro.

-Note here that you can use a different combination of spices, a different sauce, some other sweetener, and additional seasonings in the Mexican pork barbacoa recipe.
+- You can use a different combination of spices, a different sauce, some other sweetener, and additional seasonings in the Mexican pork barbacoa recipe.
 You can even make the sauce at home yourself if you like to DIY things.